Fly Brave receives their 1st Commercial Customer.

 We began the process of becoming a vendor through the Regional Center in November 2018.
 This is lengthy process which entails several steps.

 We submitted a letter of intent in November 2018; we were invited to an orientation in April 2019; we submitted our proposal in May 2019; our proposal was accepted and we were scheduled for an interview on June 13, 2019; we passed the interview and were invited to the Vendor Orientation on July 11, 2019.
-Using the program guide from July's orientation, we are working to finalize our program design for submission in September 2019.
-Program designs are due to the Regional Center by October 31, 2019.
-We should hear from the Regional Center by the end of the year if we have been accepted as a vendor.
+Using the program guide from July's orientation, we submitted our program design on October 27, 2019.
+We met with Alta on November 5, 2019 to review 1st draft edits.
+We are working on those draft edits for submission on January 15, 2020.
+If those edits are approved, we are officially vendored!

 Program Funding Needs